Creating an Action Connection

 The file’s contents open in Interface Builder.

-In Interface Builder, select the control you want to configure.
+In Interface Builder, select the control you want to configure by clicking it in the outline view or on the canvas.

 Choose View > Assistant Editor > Show Assistant Editor.